June 27, 2013 by Kyle Pieper

 With non-traditional marketing, the message typically isn’t as direct, but the women and men we work with have found it to be effective.
 Providing information helps guide people to make smarter decisions can build your reputation as someone who is knowledgeable and helpful.
 Being likable and showing off a little personality can help seal the deal, letting the viewer know you’re a real person who’s approachable and friendly.
 When someone in the audience needs the services of someone in your profession, they’ll remember you.

-In my last blog post, Help your clients provide a legacy, you met Joe.
+In a previous blog, Help your clients provide a legacy, you met Joe.
 Joe was a 62-year-old retiree who wanted to provide a legacy for his daughter.

 You meet people like Joe every day.
 In fact, you have clients just like him in your exiting database.
 They’re looking for ways to provide an inheritance for the families.
 One way to help them do this is by helping them purchase the Safe ReturnSM fixed-indexed annuity with Inheritance EnhancerSM guaranteed death benefit rider.